 The President and Treasurer, subject to review by the Board of Directors, are responsible for the checking account and any other account using VSPMA moneys.

-The President shall appoint a committee of three to five members of the Association to audit the financial records of the Association each year and/or may retain a CPA or other certified agency for reconciliation and tax purposes.
+The Association shall, each year, retain a CPA or other certified agency for reconciliation and tax purposes.
 A financial report shall be made at the annual general meeting of the Association.

 ARTICLE XI – AMENDMENTS AND RULES